 “Unless Mother Nature delivers us more-than-normal rainfall, we’re going to see cover crops under a little bit more stress coming into the spring,” predicts Jason Gibson, market development specialist, Corteva Agriscience.
-“So getting good translocation and thorough kill of those cover crops may be more challenging.”
+“So, getting good translocation and thorough kill of those cover crops may be more challenging.”

 Cover crop programs can cause shifts in both weed types and weed density.
 That’s why it’s important to look at the field this spring and ensure there aren’t any weeds growing with the cover crop.

 Inclement or cool weather will inhibit herbicide efficacy, which makes getting the timing right on spring applications more challenging.
-And although ensuring customers are using the right herbicide rates for cover crop termination is important, Gibson says that weather conditions are equally — if not more — important than herbicide rates in getting adequate control.
+And although using the right herbicide rates for cover crop termination is important, Gibson says that weather conditions are equally — if not more — important than herbicide rates in getting adequate control.